Mike-Witt/Meetup-Tools/README.md

 ## Things to do before this is at all ready to use:
 * Do the geo lookups in just one place.
 Probably make-dic
 * Geo lookups when the location first goes in the dict
+* When I run the M&S group I get what look like US zip codes in France, etc.
+  So this is definitely not working right.
+In any event I should be adding the country after the town or zipcode.
+Perhaps even use the zip db when it's a zip.